 That’s good enough for me.
 Tigo optimisers are an Aussie invention.

 In 2016, inverter manufacturing giant SMA bought 27 % of Tigo Energy.
-I reckon SMA were onto something.
+I reckon SMA was onto something.
 This blog explains why.

 Part one: Why we need optimisers